Falmouth-Games-Academy/comp230-cpd/README.md

 ## Week 3

-This week my team decided that we will most likely be using usnity to develop our game.
-Trying to learn C# has been the biggest challenge for me this week, I plan to practice C# at least 10 hours hours a week.
+This week my team decided that we will most likely be using unity to develop our game.
+Trying to learn scripting in C# has been the biggest challenge for me this week, I plan to practice using C# in unity at least 5 hours hours a week.
+I will watch video tutorials as well as implement to the team game to practice.

 ## Week 4
+This week it was fairly challenging to come up with an interesting essay topic for the ethics essay, I spent quite a lot of time researching ethical issues in the games industry and eventually had an idea of what to base my essay on.
+I am still struggling with scripting in unity, I plan to spend more time working on the game and asking the BA programmer in my team when I get stuck.
+I was also focused on the evualtion of the usability of my previous year game for the peer review next week, this wasn't too challenging however it was fairly time consumming to get a good amount of participants to test the game.

 ## Week 5